-- Nutritional yeast (gives food a cheese flavour)
+- Nutritional yeast - this gives food a cheese flavour in vegan cooking

-- Liquid smoke (to give food smoky, meaty flavour)
+- Liquid smoke - perfect if you want to give food smoky, meaty flavour

 With just a few of these basic ingredients, you’ll be able to put together a range of quick, tasty and nutritious meals that are suitable for a vegan diet.

 Although you may not realise it, some of your favourite food items may in fact be vegan.
 It’s worth checking the ingredient list of your items, but some great accidentally vegan foods include:

 - Many packets of flavoured noodles, including meat flavours